 - Shops and petrol filling stations (including selling in the street adjoining such premises provided it is part of the business of the premises).

-- Pedlars, markets or fairs where the right is granted through any enactment or order, trading in a trunk road picnic area, news vendors (unless the stall exceeds a certain size) and roundsmen (although this does not include mobile ice cream sellers).
+- Operating properly as a pedlar (see our guidance for pedlars), markets or fairs where the right is granted through any enactment or order, trading in a trunk road picnic area, news vendors (unless the stall exceeds a certain size) and roundsmen (although this does not include mobile ice cream sellers).

 - The following are exempt from the need to obtain a street trading consent as a matter of policy choice;

 - School, church or village fetes or fetes organized by town or parish Councils (or similar such events) where the event is not in close proximity to a commercial area.